Swag and Sorcery

 “I am sure Soda Dungeon 2 will easily outperform this game in terms of replayability and fun when it's released.”

-“The game was unfortunately released in a very unfinished state with multiple items still lacking descriptions, a sub-par quest system that often doesn't recognize whether or not you fulfill the requirements to finish the quest, and a crippling lack of replayability after the first run through the game.”
+“The game was unfortunately released in a very unfinished state with multiple items still at the time of writing lacking descriptions, a sub-par quest system that often doesn't recognize whether or not you fulfill the requirements to finish the quest, and a crippling lack of replayability after the first run through the game.”

-“There are so many simple optimizations missing, and parts that just feel like unnecessary work on the player's part.
-For the love of god, give me a way to save favorite outfits so I don’t have to redress my entire army every time I need to craft something!”
+“There are so many simple optimizations missing, and parts that just feel like unnecessary work on the player's part (for the love of god, give me a way to save favorite outfits so I don’t keep having to redress my entire army every time I need to craft something!).”

 “I bought the game and I find it could use some optimization improvements, such as a faster 'questing' option.”